Data model

 deleted_at timestamp Date of deletion

-Exporting the data model references applications attached to a workstation.
+The data model export lists applications linked to a workstation.

-In the application, an application can be attached to a workstation from a workstation object.
+In the app, an application can be linked to a workstation from a workstation object.

-For readability reasons, fields defined in the data model but unused at the moment in the application for the table workstations have been grouped in the following table:
+For readability purpose, fields defined in the data model but unused in the app for the table workstations have been gathered in the following table:

 Champ Type Description